Who Owns Wooden Boats?

 Check out the page on the 68 Cheetah and see its transformation.

-Betty , rescuer of the Chubby-D, pictured with her woodcarvings.
+Betty, rescuer of the Chubby-D, pictured with her woodcarvings.

 Betty ....

 For all of us at Woodies Restorations, one of the most rewarding parts of this business is getting to know the customer.
-We'd like to get to know you too!

 David and Janet,